 This checklist provides guidance on managing a patient at three stages – in hospital; prior to leaving hospital; and on an ongoing basis 1-4 weeks…View more

-COPD-X Concise Guide for Primary Care
+COPD-X Concise Guide

 1. National Health Performance Authority 2015, Healthy Communities: Potentially preventable hospitalisations in 2013–14.